jjchurch03/RoboboatTest/Ad-Hoc-Config/README.md

 Why is this?
 Well this is due to the fact that **when you make changes to your interfaces you should always put them in a down state**.
 To do this run the command `sudo ip link set wlo1 down`.
 When the interface switched modes it automatically goes into a down state.

-To fix this run the command `sudo ip link set wlo1 up`
+To fix this run the command `sudo ip link set wlo1 up`.
+This should bring the interface into an up state.
+Due to this being the only wireless card you now have an ad hoc network up but not configured.

+## Jetson
+### Establishing Baseline